 If you don't mention any time or date for your offer then it may create misconceptions among the visitors.
 They can imagine that the offer might be available for the next day or week.
 It opposes the main concept of Limited Time Offer.

 In that case, you can trigger a sense of urgency by including strict deadlines in your campaign.
-In contrast, when you allow your audience time to think, they'll delay in making a decision.
+As when you allow your audience time to think, they'll delay in making a decision.
 And if this delay takes a long time they might not make a purchase at all!

 You can use these types of phrases in the copy to manipulate your prospects-